 - 1h 10m 10s

 If you only type a number, it will automatically be interpreted as minutes.
-Ulysses also recognizes common time notations in all of its localized languages (English, French, German, Italian, Simplified Chinese, Japanese, Spanish, Portuguese, Russian and Korean).
+Ulysses also recognizes common time notations in all of its localized languages (English, French, German, Italian, Simplified Chinese, Japanese, Spanish, Portuguese, Russian, Korean, Dutch and Traditional Chinese).

 Deadlines and Writing Days